phantomflanflinger/Instant-Right-Click-Playlist-Creator/README.md

 It overwrites m3us (with the exact same name) without prompting.

-The default number of folders this will work on is 15, but you can increase this by following these instructions: http://www.ghacks.net/2011/03/05/fix-context-menu-items-missing-in-windows-explorer/
+In Windows 7 the default number of folders this will work on is 15, but you can increase this by following these instructions: http://www.ghacks.net/2011/03/05/fix-context-menu-items-missing-in-windows-explorer/
 However: 16 doesn't = infinity, despite what it says.
 Create a MultipleInvokePromptMinimum key and set it to 50 (decimal) and you can make Playlists for 50 folders.